Jackson Pollock (died 1956 age 44) – Drip art

 To relate Pollock to this, imagine pollock underneath the marks Jack the Dripper is making.

 Note: Further – you will need to know pollock are large fish in the North Atlantic.

-Jackson was largely known for his technique of using drip art.
+Pollock was largely known for his technique of using drip art.
 He would pour, splash and drip on a large canvas laid on the floor.
-Because he walked around the painting and used his body in frantic dance moves, to drip the paint, this technique is called "action painting".
+Because he walked around the painting and did frantic dance moves while dripping the paint, this technique is called "action painting".

 Jackson Pollock was a leading force in abstract expressionism and gained considerable fame.

-He was a drunk, desperate, failing artist struggling to survive in New York but in the 1940s he became rich, saved by a wealthy heiress who bought his paintings, Peggy Guggenheim.
+He was a drunk, desperate, failing artist struggling to survive in New York, but in the 1940s he became rich, saved by a wealthy heiress – Peggy Guggenheim – who bought his paintings.